fedora-copr/logdetective-website/openshift/README.md

 # OpenShift deployment

-At this time, the `log-detective` website is deployed in Fedora CommuniShift.
+At this time, the `logdetective` website is deployed in Fedora CommuniShift.

 - Dashboard: https://console-openshift-console.apps.fedora.cj14.p1.openshiftapps.com/